ropensci-archive/rtimicropem/README.md

 -   Building a data base based on output files, and clean and transform the data for further analysis.

-For the examination of individual files, the package provides a function for transforming the output of a RTI MicroPEM into an object of a R6 class called `MicroPEM`, functions for examining this information in order to look for possible problems in the data.
+For the examination of individual files, the package provides a function for transforming the output of a RTI MicroPEM into an object of a R6 class called `micropem`, functions for examining this information in order to look for possible problems in the data.
 The package moreover provides a Shiny app used for the field work of the CHAI project, but that could easily be adapted to other contexts.

 This document aims at providing an overview of the functionalities of the package.

-Checking individual files: from input data to `MicroPEM` objects
+Checking individual files: from input data to `micropem` objects
 ================================================================

 The MicroPEM device outputs a csv file with all the information about the measures: